 1. Is there an entrance fee?

 No. There is no entrance fee at this time for Catoctin Mountain Park.
-There are fees for other facilities in the park, click on this link to fees.

 2. How much is camping?